 Did you know that Robert Burns once accepted a job to help manage a slave plantation in the West Indies?
 Read more about Burns’ relationship with slavery and abolition here.

-While you are in the area, I highly recommend visiting Culzean Castle & Country Park (£17 Castle + Park, £3 Park only, FREE for National Trust for Scotland members.
+While you are in the area, I highly recommend visiting Culzean Castle & Country Park (FREE for National Trust for Scotland members.
 Join here!).
 The glorious palace sits on a cliff top with views of the sea and the Isle of Arran.
 The enormous country park and beautiful flower garden make for a fun day out.

 How to get to Alloway and Culzean Castle